 Of course, there are lots of evil things in the history of our country, and we believe they have always been present here but have really increased since the 1960s, as God seems to have removed His protection from us.
 These things come from Catholicism (and her Protestant sisters), from Islam, and from humanistic evolution, as the three “frogs” listed in Rev. 16:13-14 explained by Christine Miller in the Revelation Revealed book, chapter 16.

-So our emphases will be the protection of Christians, Jews, and also those “who keep the commandments of God and have the testimony of Yeshua the Messiah.”
+Therefore, our emphases will be the protection of true believers in Yeshua, Jews, and all those “who keep the commandments of God and have the testimony of Yeshua the Messiah.”
 In the 20th century, we’ll show how this protection ended and what replaced it.

 Our Teaching Methods